The Infinity Gauntlet: Development

 In 1988, Steve Englehart was writing Silver Surfer and one of his storylines involved the Infinity Gems and Mistress Death.
-He asked to do a follow-up story where Mistress Death uses Thanos to get revenge on her enemies, but editor-in-chief Tom DeFalco did not know who Thanos was.
+He asked to do a follow-up story in which Mistress Death uses Thanos to get revenge on her enemies, but editor-in-chief Tom DeFalco did not know who Thanos was.
 After the character was explained to him, DeFalco liked the idea so much he wanted to save it for a big summer crossover instead.
 At the time, he indicated he wanted to format it like "The Evolutionary War", a 1988 crossover spread across the annuals of several continuing series instead of being contained in a limited series.

 Because of his ties to Thanos, Starlin was invited back to Marvel to write the story.
 He returned because work for him at DC declined following his controversial Batman story "A Death in the Family" (1988).
 Inspired by the work he had recently read from Wilhelm Reich, Carlos Castaneda, and Roger Zelazny, Starlin wanted to purposely add multiple layers to his characters instead of letting them be one-dimensional.
 He started writing with the expectation that this would be the last Thanos story "at least for a while" and was midway through the story before deciding to make Thanos an antihero.
 He began writing Silver Surfer with #34, cover dated February 1990.
 To organize various plot and character points, Starlin made notes on 3-by-5 cards and pinned them to a large piece of plywood hung on his wall.

 His first four issues reintroduced Thanos and was seen as the first act of the new Thanos storyline.
 Initially, Starlin and editor Craig Anderson planned for the story to remain contained within the pages of Silver Surfer.
 However, Marvel had recently been purchased and the new owners mandated all intellectual property be exploited to maximum potential.
 To capitalize on the excitement surrounding Thanos' return, the start of the second act was spun off into the two-issue limited series The Thanos Quest, released in September–October 1990.
 The plot then continued in Silver Surfer beginning with #44.
 In Silver Surfer #46, Starlin reintroduced Adam Warlock and his supporting cast.
 He included these characters because the editors told him a different writer wanted to use them, and they would let him unless Starlin wanted to use them first.
 Starlin was not impressed by the other writer's work, so he wrote Warlock into his Silver Surfer story.
 Again, Starlin and Anderson planned to conclude the story in the pages of Silver Surfer, but the sales of The Thanos Quest were high enough to warrant another spin-off.
 After Silver Surfer #50, the plot moved to The Infinity Gauntlet.
-Because of the time required to write the double-length issues of the limited series and coordinate tie-ins, Starlin had to leave the Silver Surfer series at #52.
+Because of the time required to write the double-length issues of the limited series and coordinate tie-ins, Starlin had to leave the Silver Surfer series at #50.